psychemedia/sin-eater-resources/resources/BLKWD_blackwoods.md

 p193-4

-[Part of a longer article "On Some Popular Supersitions in Wales" p188-196]
+[Part of a longer article "On Some Popular Superstitions in Wales" p188-196]